 Speaking of Yellowstone, Yellowstone Cellars and Winery offer fantastic tours of the local grounds and cellars, where you can do a tasting experience as well.
 The samples of red and white wine and live music call to many tourists!

 For a night in, Billings also has a great drive-in: Billings Amusement Park Drive-In!
 This old-fashioned, large-screen theatre shows two movies at once while camping under the Montana sky: warning!
 You may be distracted from the movie by the stars!

 Lastly, you can be adventures and visit the Madison River, which is a part of the Missouri River.
 Many tourists come here for adventures in white water rafting, but even the stunning views are enough to stop and stare if you’re not interested in getting in the water!
 It is truly one of the best vacations in Montana!

 Best VRBO‘s in Billings

 Best Hotels in Billings

-As we mentioned earlier, there are many communities nearby Yellowstone, and two you CANNOT miss and need to add to your Montana road trip itinerary is Big Sky and Bozeman.
+As we mentioned earlier, there are many communities nearby Yellowstone, and two you CANNOT miss and need to add to your Montana itinerary are Big Sky and Bozeman.

 Tucked away in the Rocky Mountains of Montana, Big Sky is well-known for its downhill trails that offer hiking in the summers, and skiing in the winters.

 In the heart of Big Sky, you must check out Ousel Falls Park, which features waterfalls, picnic areas, and fantastic views because it is fairly close to Yellowstone so you can do both on your Montana road trip!

 The Gallatin River cuts through the Gallatin Canyon just a few miles from the town of Big Sky on the northeast side, offering even more places to view, and some stunning scenery to witness wildlife in the natural habitats.